Skip to content

 zelos trace

-Inspect metadata, list signals, query signal data, and merge multiple traces into a single file.
+List signals, query data, run typed predicate checks, and merge multiple traces into a single file.
+Requires a running agent.

 Subcommands:

-• signals — List available signals in a trace file
+• signals — List signals in a trace file

-• query — Query signal data from a .trz trace file
+• query — Query signal data from a trace file.
+Default is M4 downsampled timeseries; pass --raw for unaggregated rows

 • merge — Merge multiple .trz files into a single trace